moq-wg/moq-charter/charter.md

 media conferencing and allows efficient scaling.
 The solution supports both web browsers and simple devices that don’t contain embedded browsers.

-The work focuses on two main areas: A common media publication protocol, and a way to name and request media.
+The work focuses building protocol mechanisms for publication of media and ways to identify and interact with the media.

 The media publication protocol will be a push protocol for sending media including audio, video, and timed metadata.
 The common protocol for publishing media over ingest and distribution will support:

-* one or more media description/container formats,
+* one or more media formats,
 * an interoperable way to request media and encodings,
 * adaptation strategies for different media qualities,
 * timestamp of media,